Samridhiverma27/Samridhiverma27.github.io/_projects/1_Vega_lite_project_Final.md

 ## <vegachart schema-url="{{ site.baseurl }}/assets/json/altair_minimum_wage_data.json" style="width: 100%"></vegachart>

+##### Note: The user can play aroun with the interactivity for the above plot by selecting the states from the legend on the side.

 ##### Gender Distribution for Unemployemnt

 ## <vegachart schema-url="{{ site.baseurl }}/assets/json/altair_unemployment_data_gender.json" style="width: 100%"></vegachart>

 ##### Unemployment in various age groups